bergano65/azure-docs.ru-ru/articles/load-balancer/load-balancer-distribution-mode.md

       </InputEndpoint>
     </LoadBalancedEndpointList>

-Как описано выше, установите для элемента `LoadBalancerDistribution` значение sourceIP для соответствия по двум кортежам; sourceIPProtocol для соответствия по трем кортежам; none для отсутствия соответствия (соответствие по пяти кортежам).
+As previously described, set the `LoadBalancerDistribution` element to sourceIP for two-tuple affinity, sourceIPProtocol for three-tuple affinity, or none for no affinity (five-tuple affinity).

-#### <a name="response"></a>Отклик
+#### <a name="response"></a>Ответ

     HTTP/1.1 202 Accepted
     Cache-Control: no-cache